It’s not a bad brush at all, but it’s worth spending more

 One of the more cost effective brands, Oral-B brush heads typically cost around £3 per head to buy as replacements (buy larger packs to keep the cost down).

-You can purchase alternative third party brands such as Molarclean which will save more money.
-These heads although very good, will forgo features like fading bristles and not offer the range of brush head styles.
+You can purchase alternative third party brands which will save more money.
+These heads although often very good, will forgo features like fading bristles and not offer the range of brush head styles.

 All of the brush heads provide a good clean, in my opinion, the CrossAction is the best allrounder, although the Sensitive brush head (sold separately) may be better for those opting for an electric toothbrush for the first time or suffering from tender gums.